rmsk2/rustpwman/README.md

 webdav_server = "http://server.test.com/davtest/"
 ```

 For the moment these entries have to be set manually and not via `rustpwman cfg`.
-The code works on my Synology NAS in my local LAN without TLS.
+The code works on my Synology NAS in my LAN without TLS.
 TLS should work though
 via the `reqwest` library but as of now I did not try to verify this.
 The entry `webdav_server` can be set to the empty string because it and the value supplied with
 the `-i` option are concatenated to form the store location.
 If this location starts with `http` then `rustpwman` assumes that a Webdav share is to be accessed.
 Otherwise it is expected that the password file resides in the file system.

-As any Webdav share can be mounted in such a way that it apperas as a local drive I am not a 100% sure whether this feature is worth the additional about 50
+As any Webdav share can be mounted in such a way that it appears as a local drive I am not a 100% sure whether this feature is worth the additional about 50
 dependencies but it demonstrates that my abstraction of the storage backend is viable.

 # Caveats